MohamedAbdalfatah/cell_ranger/README.md

     c) config_file.csv done

-2- create confi file manually or by script
-Here all of what we need to put this:
+2- create confi file manually or by script (solved, check cretate_config.py script) Here all of what we need to put this:

 [gene-expression]